Must try Best Malaysian Breakfast when you visit Beautiful Malaysia

 1. Nasi – Nasi Lemak, Nasi Dagang, etc…

-Nasi literally translated as rice is a typical Malaysian diet (Read more in-depth about Nasi here) and it is our local culture to indulge in flavorful and aromatic coconut rice that pair off extremely well with generous amount of sambal (local Malay Chili paste) as breakfast, yes, rice for breakfast!
+Nasi literally translated as rice is a typical Malaysian diet (Read more in-depth about Nasi here) and it is our local culture to indulge in flavorful and aromatic coconut rice that pair off extremely well with a generous amount of sambal (local Malay Chili paste) as breakfast, yes, rice for breakfast!
 You could easily identify the street vendors selling nasi almost everywhere in town.
 As the steamer releases steam of aromatic coconut rice with a hint of pandan flavor, follow that scent for a delicious and exciting breakfast!

 2. Roti Canai, Roti Telur, etc..

 Coming to second is Roti Canai, a type of flatbread influenced by the Indian ethnicity.
 Roti Canai is commonly sold in our local Indian tea stalls, famously known to the locals as Mamak stall.
 Mamak stall is also our local’s favorite not only for food but also as a hang out place!
 Roti canai is variable from original, to the locals – Roti kosong, which means no fillings to choices of fillings with eggs, banana, chicken, lamb, tuna, etc, serves with chicken curry, fish curry, dhal or combination of any curry of your preferences.

 3. Egg & Toast – Roti Bakar